 The labor market is characterized by the presence of matching frictions.
 We normalize the size of labor force to unity.
 We present a simplified, static equilibrium analysis of search and matching models and characterize the comparative static for steady state equilibria.
-We start by looking at a one group equilibrium, as in Landais et al. [2010], where all workers are eligible to the same unemployment benefits B, and explain the two main mechanisms that shape the equilibrium response in labor market tightness to a variation in unemployment benefits: the rat race effect (or labor demand effect) and the wage effect.
+To keep things simple, we assume throughout that all workers within a group get the same wage.
+We start by looking at a one group equilibrium, as in Landais, Michaillat and Saez [2010], where all workers are eligible to the same unemployment benefits B, and explain the two main mechanisms that shape the equilibrium response in labor market tightness to a variation in unemployment benefits: the rat race effect (or labor demand effect) and the wage effect.